wferreirauy/binance-bot/README.md

    ```

 3. **Create a config file**
-   You can specify a custom configuration file to adjust the bot’s parameters of trading indincators.
+   You can specify a custom configuration file to adjust the bot’s parameters of trading indincators. <br />
    See the [sample configuration file](/sample-binance-config.yml).

-Now you're ready to use the Binance Trade Bot! 🎉
+# Now you're ready to use the Binance Trade Bot! 🎉

 ### Run the Bot